-In determining the 2019 base salary for each of our Named Executive Officers, our Compensation Committee did an analysis of competitive market salaries of similarly situated executive officers at companies within our peer group, which does not take into account certain attributes such as tenure and experience, as well as the base salaries of the Named Executive Officers relative to each other.
+In determining the 2020 base salary for each of our Named Executive Officers, our Compensation Committee did an analysis of competitive market salaries of similarly situated executive officers at companies within our peer group, which does not take into account certain attributes such as tenure and experience, as well as the base salaries of the Named Executive Officers relative to each other.
 Our Compensation Committee also considered the Company's cash position and market conditions, and cost of living in the bay area.
-Based on this analysis, each of our Named Executive Officers received salary increases in 2019.
+Based on this analysis, our Named Executive Officers received salary increases in 2020 as shown in the table above.

-Short Term Cash Incentive Compensation.
+Short-Term Cash Incentive Compensation

-2019 Cash Incentive Plan.
+2020 Cash Incentive Plan

 Our Named Executive Officers' short-term cash incentive compensation is dependent upon the achievement of specific and objective company performance goals that focus on creating incentives for management to achieve strategically important operational goals designed to translate into longer-term financial performance, as well as specific annual financial goals instrumental to achieving these operational goals and to the overall success of the Company.
-As reflected by the goals established under our 2019 Cash Incentive Plan (which was attached as an exhibit to our current report on Form 8-K filed on February 1, 2019) we continue to believe that executive compensation should be tied to goals related to clinical development and regulatory approval with respect to current or potential product candidates, business development, our cash position, and our pipeline of potential product candidates-that is, goals that help increase stockholder value and contribute to the long-term stockholder return and prosperity of the Company, particularly given the volatile nature of our industry.
+As reflected by the goals established under our 2020 Cash Incentive Plan (which was attached as an exhibit to our current report on Form 8-K filed on November 22, 2019) we continue to believe that executive compensation should be tied to goals related to clinical development and regulatory approval with respect to current or potential product candidates, business development, our cash position, and our pipeline of potential product candidates - that is, goals that help increase stockholder value and contribute to the long-term stockholder return and prosperity of the Company, particularly given the volatile nature of our industry.

-For performance in fiscal year 2019, an individual was eligible to receive a cash incentive award equal to a percentage of his or her 2019 base salary, based on the achievement of specific corporate goals recommended by our Compensation Committee and approved by the Board at the beginning of fiscal year 2019, pursuant to our 2019 Cash Incentive Plan.
-Under the 2019 Cash Incentive Plan, target bonus levels for our executive officers, if we performed at plan, range from 40% to 60% of such executive officer's 2019 base salary, based on position and responsibilities of the executive.
+For performance in fiscal year 2020, an individual was eligible to receive a cash incentive award equal to a percentage of his or her 2020 base salary, based on the achievement of specific corporate goals recommended by our Compensation Committee and approved by the Board at the end of fiscal year 2019, pursuant to our 2020 Cash Incentive Plan.
+Under the 2020 Cash Incentive Plan, target bonus levels for our executive officers, if we performed at plan, range from 40% to 60% of such executive officer's 2020 base salary, based on position and responsibilities of the executive.
 Individual goals and performance were also taken into consideration.
-The plan provides the Compensation Committee and the Board with the discretion to adjust the actual bonus that an executive officer would be eligible to receive from a minimum of 0% to a maximum of 120% of the executive officer's 2019 base salary.
+The 2020 Cash Incentive Plan provides the Compensation Committee and the Board with the discretion to adjust the actual bonus that an executive officer would be eligible to receive from a minimum of 0% to a maximum of 120% of the executive officer's 2020 base salary.